 Protect your IAS credentials at all times!
 Practice general precaution when using computers unfamiliar to you.
-Do not save passwords on shared computers.
-Do not share your password with anyone.
+Do not save passwords or passphrases on shared computers.
+Do not share your password or passphrase with anyone.
 Keep your computer up to date on operating system updates and anti-virus software/definitions.

 Multi-Factor Authentication (MFA)

 We protect our users by using Multi-Factor authentication (MFA) on many IAS-provided services.
 For more information on MFA, please see our page on multi-factor authentication at IAS.

 - IAS - General use network with access to Internet but not to restricted IAS resources such as Electronic Library resources.

 - eduroam - While on-campus and connected to eduroam, you will have access to the Internet as well as to restricted IAS resources.
 Users must install an eduroam certificate on their computers before they are able to use this network, please visit the IAS Wireless User Guide for more information and instructions.

 You can also use your IAS credentials to connect to the eduroam network on participating campuses, click here for a list of EDUROAM participants.